Positive Neurodivergent Representation in the 2026 Winter Olympics: An SLP’s Lens on Therapy for Neurodivergence in NYC

 By embracing movement, music, creativity and her athletic passions she is able to reach an ultimate flow state.

-As I witness Alyssa’s empowering journey, I am reminded of the importance of self-advocacy in my own journey.
+When I witness Alyssa’s empowering journey, I am reminded of the importance of self-advocacy in my own journey.

-As a high school student at George School – a prestigious Quaker boarding school.
-I learned the importance of trust, thoughtful teachers, creative learning, and the power of accommodations.
+As a high school student at George School, a prestigious Quaker boarding school, I learned the importance of trust, thoughtful teachers, creative learning, and the power of accommodations.

-When Alyssa learned how her body functions best she was able to take her power back – winning the gold – with awe inspiring joy and flow!
+When Alyssa learned how her body functions best, she was able to take her power back – winning the gold – with awe-inspiring joy and flow!

 This is a teachable moment for all neurodivergent people.
 We can all use this moment to remember these key tenets: